top of page

 Facts

-1. The THC program started in 2010 and is the only federal program that invests in the training of future physicians in a community setting as opposed to hospitals.
-As a result, it has been reauthorized several times with strong bipartisan support.
+• The THC program has over a decade of bipartisan support and is the only federal program investing in the training of future physicians in community settings, rather than hospitals.
+It has been reauthorized multiple times in Republican and Democratic administrations with strong bipartisan backing in Congress.

-• 82% percent of THC graduates remain in primary care practice, compared to 23 percent of traditional GME graduates.
+• 82% of THC graduates remain in primary care practice, compared to 23% of traditional GME graduates

-• 55% percent of THC graduates practice in underserved communities, compared to 26 percent of traditional GME graduates.
+• 55% of THC graduates practice in underserved communities, versus 26% of traditional GME graduates

-• 20% percent of THC graduates practice in rural America, compared to 8 percent of traditional GME graduates.
+• 20% of THC graduates work in rural areas, compared to 8% of traditional GME graduates

 Teaching Health Center